On the conjugacy problem for finite-state automorphisms of regular rooted trees: Conjugation of bounded automorphisms

 \section{Conjugation of bounded automorphisms}

 How to check that a given finite-state automorphism has finite orbit-signalizer is yet another algorithmic problem.
-Let us show that some classes of automorphisms satisfy this condition.
+Let us show that some classes of automorphisms have finite orbit-signalizers.
 Every finite-state automorphism $a$ of finite order has finite orbit-signalizer.
 Here the set $\OS(a)$ is bounded by the number of all states of all powers of $a$, which is finite.
 In particular, if a finite-state automorphism has infinite orbit-signalizer, then it has infinite order.